People to Meet and Places to Explore:

 This magazine covers the nitty gritty of the writing life.
 Candid articles about the writing business and where to find opportunities to market your work are a great resource.
 Their annual MFA issue really helped me with the decision to pursue an MFA and what to look for in a program.

 The best place, in my opinion, to keep current on literary news.

-I love this magazine.
-Unlike The Atlantic that focuses on current events and timely commentary, I find the essays in The Sun to have a wonderful timeless quality that speaks to multiple generations.
+Not only does The Sun offer timely cultural commentary, but I find its essays often possess a wonderful timeless quality that speaks to multiple generations.
 I have experienced the full range of emotions flipping through this magazine, and in my mind, that’s what creative writing is meant to do.

 The Writer’s Chronicle